Skip to content

 233. Blue Note Crossroads Bourbon Review

-Jim & Mike crack open Blue Note Crossroads from BR Distilling — 100 proof, toasted French oak finish, $40, straight out of Memphis.
+Jim & Mike taste Blue Note Crossroads Bourbon from BR Distilling — a toasted French oak-finished, 100-proof Memphis whiskey inspired by blues mythology.

 The Bourbon Road Media Player